Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Pararomantic.md

 ## Fate Of Your Love

 There is a reason why your love with your Guide (the supernatural being you have a connection with) is forbidden or doomed.
-Invent this reason or leave it to the Keeper.
+Invent this reason or leave it to [[the Keeper]].
 Whenever you mark off a point of Luck, the truth of your love’s Fate slowly unfolds: mark off a box in your Relationship Status track.
 When your last point of Luck is used it becomes clear you cannot be together.
 Your Guide might even end up as an enemy, depending on how things go.

 Whenever you put yourself or somebody else in serious danger in order to conceal the truth about you and your Guide, mark experience.